Tally marks: Early history

 Counting aids other than body parts appear in the Upper Paleolithic.
 The oldest tally sticks date to between 35,000 and 25,000 years ago, in the form of notched bones found in the context of the European Aurignacian to Gravettian and in Africa's Late Stone Age.

-The so-called Wolf bone is a prehistoric artifact discovered in 1937 in Czechoslovakia during excavations at Vestonice, Moravia, led by Karl Absolon.
+The so-called Wolf bone is a prehistoric artifact discovered in 1937 in Czechoslovakia during excavations at Dolní Věstonice, Moravia, led by Karl Absolon.
 Dated to the Aurignacian, approximately 30,000 years ago, the bone is marked with 55 marks which may be tally marks.
 The head of an ivory Venus figurine was excavated close to the bone.

 The Ishango bone, found in the Ishango region of the present-day Democratic Republic of Congo, is dated to over 20,000 years old.
 Upon discovery, it was thought to portray a series of prime numbers.
 In the book How Mathematics Happened: The First 50,000 Years, Peter Rudman argues that the development of the concept of prime numbers could only have come about after the concept of division, which he dates to after 10,000 BC, with prime numbers probably not being understood until about 500 BC.
 He also writes that "no attempt has been made to explain why a tally of something should exhibit multiples of two, prime numbers between 10 and 20, and some numbers that are almost multiples of 10."
 Alexander Marshack examined the Ishango bone microscopically, and concluded that it may represent a six-month lunar calendar.